Yoav666s/dnd-wiki/_pages/ace.md

 **Random Generation.** Roll two d4s and subtract the second value from the first.
 Do this four more times, so you have five numbers.

+## Assign Trait Values
+Once you've generated five traits, assign them to Altruism, Courage, Sociability, Morality, and Entropy.
+Keep in mind your class and ability scores